-Problem - Reaction
+- Reaction - Solution

-To better understand the New World Order strategy behind the crises we experience, it is important you first understand Problem-Reaction-Solution or the Hegelian Dialectic from the German philosopher.
+To better understand the New World Order strategy behind the crises we experience, it is important you first understand “Problem-Reaction-Solution” or the “Hegelian Dialectic” from the German philosopher.

-DAVID ICKE - Problem Rection
+ICKE - Problem Rection Solution

 David Icke explains the manipulation technique he calls: Problem Reaction Solution.
 First a problem is created and designed to elicit a certain reaction out of the public.
 Then the people demand something be done about the problem and willingly accept the pre-planned New World Order solution; a solution that always involves actions or legislation that never would have passed under normal circumstances.

-It works like this the manipulating body covertly creates a problem and then directs the media to incessantly focus on it without recourse.
-The problem could be anything a war, a financial collapse, a rash of child abductions, or a terrorist attack.
-The power of the media can create the false perception that a big problem exists, even if it doesnt Once you have created this problem you make sure that an individual, a group or an aspect of society is blamed.
+“It works like this – the manipulating body covertly creates a problem and then directs the media to incessantly focus on it without recourse.
+The problem could be anything – a war, a financial collapse, a rash of child abductions, or a terrorist attack.
+The power of the media can create the false perception that a big problem exists, even if it doesn’t … Once you have created this problem you make sure that an individual, a group or an aspect of society is blamed.
 This then rallies the population behind the desperate lunge for a solution to the problem.
-Something must be done! they cry in unison.
+‘Something must be done!’ they cry in unison.
 The people that created the problem in the first place then come back in and offer the solution that the people demand.
-Remember the people screaming for a solution do not know that the problem was artificially created in the first place.
-The solution to the problem is always a further curtailment of freedom and an advancement of one or more aspects of the New World Order agenda whether that is geopolitical expansion, new laws or the implantation of new societal worldviews.
+Remember – the people screaming for a solution do not know that the problem was artificially created in the first place.
+The solution to the problem is always a further curtailment of freedom and an advancement of one or more aspects of the New World Order agenda – whether that is geopolitical expansion, new laws or the implantation of new societal worldviews.”
 (Paul Joseph Watson, Order Out of Chaos, pg.
 13.)

 From Nero burning Rome to Hitler burning the Reichstag, power-mad leaders across the decades have manufactured crises in order to present the public with situations where their Police State solutions "make sense".